 Step two - Complete an application

 Read the Guide for outgoing Erasmus 19/20 to familiarise yourself with the Erasmus programme.

 Refer to the FAQ section for further information and helpful advice about the programme.
 It may offer an answer to the question/s you have.

 Complete and submit the Erasmus outgoing application form.
 This must be signed by your Erasmus Departmental Coordinator.
 Please ensure that you meet the academic and linguistic requirements of the host university and that you are genuine about your desire/intent to study abroad before you apply.
 Every year students take places that are wanted by other students only to drop out after the host's deadline meaning the place is wasted as no-one else can take up the spot.
 Be very sure you have thought your decision through before you make an application.

-Bring your completed application form to the Study Abroad Office in TM1-85 for consideration.
+Ask your EDC to put your completed application form in the internal post to the Study Abroad Office in TS1-07 for consideration.
 At this stage, the Erasmus Officer can verify the placement possibilities and provide you with further information.

 Step three - Application to the host institution

 The Study Abroad Office will nominate all successful students to their host institution before the host's deadline.
 Please note that students should not contact the host university before they have been nominated.

 The host university will then get in touch with the Study Abroad Office, or directly with the student, with instructions on how to go about applying to them (unrelated to the London Met application).
 The application form is usually accessible via the website of the host institution, or alternatively, it may be sent to students by email or post.
 It is advised that you complete and return the application directly to the host institution in a timely manner.
 Each institution has different procedures and so students must carefully read and follow instructions from the host.
 There will be a deadline for applications, to which you must adhere.